thna2020/TradingStrategy/Glossary.md

 > Tight market

 A tight market refers to a trading environment in which the price difference between the best bid and offer is very small.
 Tight markets tend to occur in highly liquid, high-volume blue-chip stocks where there is an abundance of buyers and sellers at all times.

+> Trading range

+- Trading range refers to the difference between the high and low prices in a given trading period.
+Range-bound trading is characterized by prices staying in a definable range over time.
+A trading range is characterized by both a support price and a resistance price, between which the price tends to fluctuate.

+> Trending market

+- A trending market is when a price series continually closes either higher or lower over a number of periods.

 ## U